Mitigating the Stability-Plasticity Dilemma in Adaptive Train Scheduling with Curriculum-Driven Continual DQN Expansion: Experiments

 \looseness=-1 A naive combination of both approaches for plasticity (PAU) and stability (EWC) results in performance degradation for DQN +EWC+PAU compared to just DQN +EWC.
 This can be explained by the opposing effects of rational activations and elastic weight consolidation, where changing activations render the Fisher matrix weights for EWC obsolete.

 \looseness=-1 Instead, our method (CDE) ensures the network remains both plastic and stable depending on the current task.
 CDE achieves the best performance, with almost a 50\% improvement in the completion rate compared to DQN with rehearsal, even without using curriculum rehearsal during training of CDE.
 Our approach balances plasticity and stability by expanding the network in a targeted manner based on the current task and the performance of pre-existing subspaces.
-Further results in the appendix show that CDE switches between more stable and more plastic networks depending on the task requirements, is less affected by the task ordering and achieves better generalization, and thus effectively mitigating the stability-plasticity dilemma in a curriculum learning setting.
+Further results in the appendix show that CDE switches between more stable and more plastic networks depending on the task requirements, is less affected by the task ordering.

+We refine network expansion in CDE by comparing two strategies: expanding with every environmental change (e.g., adding agents or increasing size) versus expanding only for distinct tasks as presented in Figure \ref{fig:main}.

+In Figure \ref{fig:cde_plots}, we observe that expansions triggered by changes in the size of the environment do not consistently increase performance and often increase variance.
+Although increasing the size of the anchor set eventually recovers performance comparable to the original CDE, it also raises computational overhead due to a larger number of anchors to update.
+This indicates that catastrophic forgetting is less problematic when tasks change minimally, and expansions offer greater benefits when tasks shift substantially (e.g., from pathfinding to managing malfunctions).